 Laurie Fleming Ilona Ring

 A nontraditional take on the six-prong silhouette, this hand-carved ring is both delicate and striking.

 This engagement ring is modern minimalism at its finest.
 The brilliant-cut center stone is the true star.

 Traditional White Gold Six-Prong Diamond Solitaire Engagement Ring

 A gorgeous six-prong solitaire ring set in white gold and featuring a round center diamond.

-This engagement ring from Catbird is an incredibly unique twist on the six-prong setting.
+This engagement ring by Anthony Lent is an incredibly unique twist on the six-prong setting.
 The center brilliant white diamond is held by beautifully crafted hands in 18K gold.

 This ring features a brilliant-cut diamond with a 360 view of smaller diamonds in KatKim's signature tapering band.

-Old European cut diamonds are great if you are looking for an antique-esque engagement ring.
-This one is set on a 18K rose gold ring.
+Old European-cut diamonds are great if you are looking for an antique-esque engagement ring.
+This one is set on an 18K rose gold ring.

-If you are looking to switch out a traditional diamond with a gemstone, consider this rosey morganite ring.
+If you are looking to switch out a traditional diamond with a gemstone, consider this rosy morganite ring.
 The stone is held in a six-prong cathedral setting with a diamond pavé band.